 At the options menu, you have the option to start on boot, so when you reboot the Machine it will also start the virtual machine.

 Let’s go to the firewall section and click on input policy and select accept.
 Before starting our virtual machine, I recommend a reboot of the server to make sure that everything runs smoothly.
 Okay, the server has rebooted; let’s see if the virtual machine has started automatically: yes, let’s turn it off so you can go to summary and it shut down.
 There, I want to add another hard drive to it.
 I will make sure that it’s turned off, go to the hardware section, and add a new hard disk.
 Here, I will choose the pool and choose the size.

 Because I want to make sure that I input a proper value, I will go and double-check the space available on that hard drive.
 Okay, so we’d have eight hundred-something gigs so we’ll go and add my hard disk.

 From that available pool and say, let’s say… 750 gigs.

 Let’s start the virtual machine.
 Let’s install CentOS7 as cPanel works best with CentOS.
-The install process is easy.
+The installation process is easy.
 I will choose apt-get Anaconda package manager.
-So, I will choose to install the main system on the two SSDs for speed as I was saying, choose the language in region and hit on Continue.
-First, I want to select my date and time in the region, in my case is Bucharest and click on done.
+So, I will choose to install the main system on the two SSDs for speed as I was saying, choose the language in the region, and hit on Continue.
+First, I want to select my date and time in the region, in my case Bucharest and click on done.
 Software selection: I will go with a minimal install, and here I want to select the SSD as my main drive for installing it.

 Turn it on, click on done and you’re ready to begin the installation.

-Security policy: we’ll live it at default and click on begin installation.
+Security policy: we’ll live it at default and click on begin the installation.